 A center steering committee consisting of the center director, deputy directors, administrative director, and PIs will be established to support the decision-making of the center director and to decide the medium- to long-term plan for PRIMe.
 An evaluation meeting will be held every one or two years, assembling prominent researchers from Japan and overseas, business people, etc., to evaluate the progress of PRIMe.
 Based on these results, the center director will revise the medium- to long-term plan, determine the annual salary of full-time researchers, and decide whether non-tenured researchers will be continued.
 To ensure that research activities proceed in an integrated manner, we will hold progress report meetings once every two months.
-Then, if there are any problems, center director will take full responsibility to solve the problem, utilizing the steering committee.
-In addition, we will establish an external Evaluation Committee to find solutions.
+Then, if there are any problems, center director will establish an external Evaluation Committee to find solutions.

 Takefumi Doi, an emeritus professor at Osaka University, will be appointed as administrative director of the center.
-Doi has excellent research and management abilities, having served as the director of
+Doi has excellent research and management abilities, having served as the director of Graduate School of Pharmaceutical Science of Osaka University and Vice President of Osaka University.

-Graduate School of Pharmaceutical Science of Osaka University and Vice President of Osaka University.
 Doi has experience in the practice of research management both at home and abroad, conducting international joint research on arteriosclerosis and serving as deputy director/department director of the Institute for Open and Transdisciplinary Research Initiatives of Osaka University.
 He is an expert in performance management and center management and has a bird's-eye view of various fields.
-He has excellent communication skills in English and is qualified as the administrative director of PRIMe.
+He has excellent communication skills in English and is gualified as the administrative director of PRIMe.